 For example, WB used to be able to grow its MAU at an average growth rate of nearly 20% prior to fiscal 2020 but that figure has dropped to only a low single-digit in fiscal 2021.

 On the bright side, Weibo’s MAU came roaring back in Q4 2021, recording a year-over-year growth rate of 10%, a much higher figure compared to that of Facebook and Pinterest.

 On a side note, Facebook’s MAUs is a significant figure as it represents nearly one-third of the world’s total population of 8 billion.

 In other words, nearly one-third of the world’s total population log on to Facebook at least once on a monthly basis.

 Therefore, the number of people using Facebook is just enormous.

-If we look at the North American region alone, Facebook’s MAUs reached only 258 million in fiscal 2020 Q4.
+If we look at the North American region alone, Facebook dominates the region with an MAU of 262 million as of fiscal 2021 Q4.

 In terms of Europe monthly active users, only Facebook breaks down its European region MAUs.

 Both Pinterest and Weibo do not separate out their Europe MAUs and instead, lumps them together with the international figures.